gnimmelf/kita-site/README.md

 ## Why

 No need to change mindset into that of an irritating static-site genereator with tons of restrictions.

-Just learn more of the stuff you'd like to work with anyways
+Just learn more of the stuff you'd like to work with anyways.

 If you ever needed a small site to hack away at for your own amusement and show-off, then this is it: